© M1 Safety Certificates All rights reserved 2019

 Any door side mounted speakers that are excessively tall which can interfere with the drivers legroom are also un-roadworthy.

-When putting any additional subwoofers and amplifiers in the boot of the vehicle be certain that every piece is secured well in the vehicle.
-There cannot be anything that is free standing without mounts in the boot of the vehicle that is a permanent part of the vehicle.
+When putting any additional subwoofers and amplifiers in the boot of the vehicle be certain that every piece is well secured in the vehicle.
+You should not have anything that is free standing without mounts in the boot of the vehicle that is a permanent part of the vehicle.

 The wiring for the speakers must be neatly hidden behind that dash panels and there are no loose wiring in the engine bay.
 Any wires handing down in the seating area is a potential risk and will not pass a Safety Certificate Inspection.